oamg/leapp/README.md

 their own.

 ## More info
-Please visit <TO BE ADDED> for more infomation and documenation.
+Please visit [Getting Started](http://leapp-doc.readthedocs.io/en/latest/getstarted.html) for more infomation and documenation.